Nomadluap/vimrepo/README.md

 How to use this vim repo:

-1. Clone it to your home directory (under a directory such as .vimrepo)
+1. Clone it to your home directory

+2. Rename to `.vim`

-1. In your `.vimrc` or `_vimrc` file, add the line:
+3. In your `.vimrc` or `_vimrc` file, add the line: source ~/.vim/vimrc

-     source ~/.vimrepo/dotvimrc
+4. Add any site-specific configuration to your root .vimrc/_vimrc.